These instructions are for building Pale Moon 34.3.0 and newer and assumes you want to build the latest release.

 Install the required build dependencies by executing the following commands:

-sqlite-devel bzip2-devel pulseaudio-libs-devel
+libXt-devel openssl-devel sqlite-devel pulseaudio-libs-devel python3

-scl enable devtoolset-7 bash
+scl enable gcc-toolset-11 bash

 Install the required build dependencies by executing the following command:

-apt-get install build-essential libgtk2.0-dev libdbus-glib-1-dev autoconf2.13 \
+apt-get install build-essential libgtk-3-dev libdbus-glib-1-dev \

 yasm libegl1-mesa-dev libasound2-dev libxt-dev zlib1g-dev libssl-dev \

-libsqlite3-dev libbz2-dev libpulse-dev libgconf2-dev libx11-xcb-dev \
+libsqlite3-dev libbz2-dev libpulse-dev libx11-xcb-dev zip python3 python-dbus

 Install the required build dependencies by executing the following command: